How to Render WebGL Sites

 Rendering dynamic web content to PDF is challenging because it involves capturing the dynamic and interactive visual content generated by various web technologies and converting it into a static format suitable for a PDF document.

-To enable WebGL rendering, set the SingleProcess property to true and the ChromeGpuMode property to Hardware in IronPDF.
-Additionally, apply a delay using the RenderDelay method to ensure proper rendering.
+For effective WebGL rendering, set the SingleProcess property to true and ChromeGpuMode to Hardware.
+Apply a delay with the RenderDelay method to ensure all elements are fully loaded before rendering.

-Can WebGL be rendered in a Docker setup?
+Can WebGL be rendered in a Docker environment using IronPDF?

 No, it is currently not possible to render WebGL in a Docker setup using IronPDF.
-This is because Docker containers are typically headless environments with limited GPU access, which is necessary for WebGL rendering.
+Docker containers are typically headless and lack the necessary GPU access for WebGL rendering.

-What is the purpose of applying a delay before rendering?
+What is the purpose of applying a delay before rendering in IronPDF?

 The RenderDelay setting in IronPDF is used to apply a delay before rendering a webpage to a PDF.
 This ensures that all elements are fully loaded and properly displayed before the capture is made.